C-Accel-CRIPT/cript-excel-uploader/docs/index.md

 The row 1 field <code>relation</code> is essentially a way for a row from one sheet to reference another row in a different sheet.

-In computer science terms, we could think of it as a one-to-one relationship from the <code>relation</code> row of one sheet to the <code>*name</code> row of another sheet, the name field works well as an identifier because we are requiring all names to be unique.
+In computer science terms, we could think of it as a foreign key type of relationship from the
+<code>relation</code> row of one
+sheet to the <code>*name</code> row of another sheet, the name field works well as an identifier because we are requiring names to be unique within a given sheet.

 <img src="./docs_assets/relation-column-animation-explanation.gif"
 alt="video explanation of relation column in an animated format"